interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_to_nonconforming_flight.md

 # Nominal planning: not permitted conflict with equal priority test scenario

 ## Description
-This test aims at testing the strategic coordination requirements that relate to the scenarios where a conflict is created between an existing planned flight and a nonconforming flight:
+This test aims at testing the strategic conflict detection requirements that relate to the scenario where a conflict is created between an existing planned flight and a nonconforming flight and the nonconforming flight is notified ofthe conflict:
 - **[astm.f3548.v21.OPIN0025](../../../../requirements/astm/f3548/v21.md)**
 - **[astm.f3548.v21.SCD0035](../../../../requirements/astm/f3548/v21.md)**
 - **[astm.f3548.v21.SCD0090](../../../../requirements/astm/f3548/v21.md)**